Medically reviewed by Mr Maneesh Ghei, Consultant Urological Surgeon (GMC: 5208045)

 - Biofilm Formation: Bacteria can form protective layers, called biofilms, that make them harder to detect and eliminate.

-Is it always a UTI?
+Is It Always a UTI?

 Recurring or fluctuating symptoms may not always indicate a urinary tract infection.
 Some conditions can mimic UTI symptoms, such as: